ucb-rit/savio-training-intro-fall-2024/intro.md

   - `/global/scratch/users/SAVIO_USERNAME`
     - Connected via Infiniband (very fast)
     - Primary data storage during computation
-- All 3 are available from any of the nodes and changes to files on one node will be seen on all the other nodes
+- All 3 are available from any of the nodes and changes to files when using one node will be seen on all the other nodes
 - Large amounts of disk space is available for purchase from the [*condo storage* offering](https://docs-research-it.berkeley.edu/services/high-performance-computing/condos/condo-storage-service/).
   - The minimum purchase is about $5,750, which provides roughly 112 TB for five years.